 Customizing the QuickBooks Online Chart of Accounts

 When starting a QuickBooks Online company, you are provided with a basic chart of accounts.
 It’s basic, but can get you started.
 But, if you start customizing the QuickBooks Online chart of accounts, amazing things can happen for your business.
-If you’re looking for a template, you can check out my chart of accounts template here.

 The chart of accounts is the backbone of your business accounting setup.
 If your chart of accounts is disorganized, then your financials will feel disorganized and you’ll feel less confident in making business decisions based on the numbers.
 If you customize your chart of accounts to fit your business, then you’ll be able to review your financials with more confidence and actually utilize them to help you make some really important decisions.